 Where to stay: Offering a spacious indoor lobby and outdoor access to well-appointed, large two- or three-bedroom condominiums, The Plaza is a favorite among groups.
 The Plaza is located in the base village less than 250 yards from the chairlift and is on a convenient condo bus route which provides access to downtown Crested Butte.

 Where to eat: Groups will want to make a reservation for lunch or dinner at on-mountain restaurant Uley’s Cabin.
 We were treated to a gourmet pre-fixe lunch at the charming cabin.
-One Mountain Vacation Specialist noted, “The mushroom risotto was indulgent comfort food and the pick-me-up I needed after a long morning of skiing fresh powder.
+One Mountain Travel Expert noted, “The mushroom risotto was indulgent comfort food and the pick-me-up I needed after a long morning of skiing fresh powder.
 A glass of crisp pinot grigio washed down the cheesy goodness perfectly.”
 The outdoor Ice Bar shares a patio with Uley’s and is great place for your group to meet up for a cold après-ski cocktail and recount the day’s events.

 We choked on a lot of snow skiing around Crested Butte, with seven feet of new snow in two weeks, but we still made room for a decadent lunch at Uley’s Cabin.